drayah/expenses/README.md

-# expenses
+# wallchart

-A personal finances hobby project
+Experiments with personal finances.
+Implementing ideas from _Your Money or Your Life_

 ## Installation